Alphabet (NASDAQ:GOOGL) PT Lowered to $140.00

-Alphabet (NASDAQ:GOOGL – Get Rating) had its target price reduced by Citigroup from $145.00 to $140.00 in a research report issued on Wednesday, Marketbeat.com reports.
-The brokerage presently has a “buy” rating on the information services provider’s stock.
-Citigroup’s price objective would suggest a potential upside of 22.57% from the stock’s current price.
+Alphabet (NASDAQ:GOOGL – Get Rating) had its target price lowered by equities research analysts at Credit Suisse Group from $143.00 to $140.00 in a research note issued on Wednesday, MarketBeat.com reports.
+The firm presently has an “outperform” rating on the information services provider’s stock.
+Credit Suisse Group’s price objective would suggest a potential upside of 22.57% from the company’s current price.

-A number of other equities analysts have also recently weighed in on the stock.
-Piper Sandler lowered their price objective on shares of Alphabet from $145.00 to $138.75 and set an “overweight” rating for the company in a research report on Thursday, June 2nd.
-Guggenheim decreased their price target on shares of Alphabet from $167.50 to $150.00 in a research report on Wednesday, April 27th.
-BMO Capital Markets decreased their price target on shares of Alphabet from $165.00 to $150.00 and set an “outperform” rating for the company in a research report on Wednesday, April 27th.
-Mizuho decreased their price target on shares of Alphabet from $175.00 to $150.00 and set a “buy” rating for the company in a research report on Friday, July 22nd.
-Finally, UBS Group reduced their price objective on shares of Alphabet from $180.00 to $132.50 and set a “buy” rating on the stock in a report on Thursday, June 16th.
-Five research analysts have rated the stock with a hold rating, thirty-four have given a buy rating and one has assigned a strong buy rating to the company’s stock.
-According to MarketBeat.com, the stock has an average rating of “Moderate Buy” and a consensus target price of $148.80.
+GOOGL has been the subject of several other reports.
+Barclays lowered their target price on Alphabet from $160.00 to $150.00 and set an “overweight” rating for the company in a research note on Tuesday, July 5th.
+StockNews.com downgraded Alphabet from a “buy” rating to a “hold” rating in a research note on Friday, April 29th.
+Piper Sandler lowered their target price on Alphabet from $145.00 to $138.75 and set an “overweight” rating for the company in a research note on Thursday, June 2nd.
+Wolfe Research lowered their target price on Alphabet from $175.00 to $145.00 and set an “outperform” rating for the company in a research note on Wednesday, April 27th.
+Finally, Guggenheim reduced their price target on shares of Alphabet from $167.50 to $150.00 in a research report on Wednesday, April 27th.
+Five equities research analysts have rated the stock with a hold rating, thirty-four have given a buy rating and one has assigned a strong buy rating to the company.
+Based on data from MarketBeat.com, the company has a consensus rating of “Moderate Buy” and an average target price of $148.80.

-In related news, major shareholder 2021 Gp L.L.C.
-Gv bought 255,647 shares of the firm’s stock in a transaction that occurred on Tuesday, May 10th.
-The stock was purchased at an average price of $34.65 per share, for a total transaction of $8,858,168.55.
-Following the transaction, the insider now directly owns 479,695 shares of the company’s stock, valued at approximately $16,621,431.75.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-In other Alphabet news, major shareholder 2021 Gp L.L.C.
-Gv acquired 255,647 shares of Alphabet stock in a transaction dated Tuesday, May 10th.
-The stock was bought at an average price of $34.65 per share, for a total transaction of $8,858,168.55.
-Following the transaction, the insider now owns 479,695 shares in the company, valued at approximately $16,621,431.75.
-The acquisition was disclosed in a document filed with the SEC, which is accessible through the SEC website.
-Also, SVP Philipp Schindler sold 3,834 shares of the firm’s stock in a transaction dated Tuesday, July 5th.
-The shares were sold at an average price of $2,182.62, for a total transaction of $8,368,165.08.
-Following the transaction, the senior vice president now owns 12,676 shares of the company’s stock, valued at approximately $27,666,891.12.
+In other Alphabet news, Director Ann Mather sold 300 shares of Alphabet stock in a transaction that occurred on Monday, July 25th.
+The shares were sold at an average price of $108.94, for a total value of $32,682.00.
+Following the transaction, the director now owns 11,360 shares in the company, valued at $1,237,558.40.
+The transaction was disclosed in a document filed with the SEC, which is available at this link.
+In other Alphabet news, CAO Amie Thuener O’toole sold 42 shares of the business’s stock in a transaction on Tuesday, May 3rd.
+The shares were sold at an average price of $2,335.30, for a total transaction of $98,082.60.
+Following the sale, the chief accounting officer now directly owns 1,170 shares of the company’s stock, valued at approximately $2,732,301.
+The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
+Also, Director Ann Mather sold 300 shares of the business’s stock in a transaction on Monday, July 25th.
+The shares were sold at an average price of $108.94, for a total transaction of $32,682.00.
+Following the sale, the director now directly owns 11,360 shares in the company, valued at $1,237,558.40.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 6,039 shares of company stock valued at $12,649,005 in the last quarter.
-Company insiders own 11.44% of the company’s stock.
+Over the last 90 days, insiders have sold 6,039 shares of company stock worth $12,649,005.
+11.44% of the stock is owned by insiders.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in GOOGL.
-Vanguard Group Inc. grew its stake in shares of Alphabet by 1.4% in the first quarter.
-Vanguard Group Inc. now owns 23,304,411 shares of the information services provider’s stock worth $64,817,723,000 after acquiring an additional 331,945 shares during the last quarter.
-State Street Corp boosted its stake in Alphabet by 1.4% during the fourth quarter.
-State Street Corp now owns 11,252,792 shares of the information services provider’s stock worth $32,599,789,000 after buying an additional 157,280 shares in the last quarter.
-Geode Capital Management LLC boosted its stake in Alphabet by 2.2% during the fourth quarter.
-Geode Capital Management LLC now owns 5,322,633 shares of the information services provider’s stock worth $15,381,257,000 after buying an additional 116,084 shares in the last quarter.
-Norges Bank acquired a new stake in Alphabet during the fourth quarter worth $14,477,662,000.
-Finally, Aaron Wealth Advisors LLC boosted its stake in Alphabet by 699,790.2% during the first quarter.
-Aaron Wealth Advisors LLC now owns 4,703,262 shares of the information services provider’s stock worth $1,691,000 after buying an additional 4,702,590 shares in the last quarter.
-Institutional investors own 41.70% of the company’s stock.
+Several large investors have recently added to or reduced their stakes in GOOGL.
+Bay Rivers Group grew its holdings in shares of Alphabet by 5.9% during the 1st quarter.
+Bay Rivers Group now owns 1,418 shares of the information services provider’s stock valued at $3,944,000 after acquiring an additional 79 shares in the last quarter.
+Pinnacle Wealth Management Group Inc. boosted its holdings in Alphabet by 2.6% in the first quarter.
+Pinnacle Wealth Management Group Inc. now owns 390 shares of the information services provider’s stock worth $1,085,000 after purchasing an additional 10 shares in the last quarter.
+Steward Partners Investment Advisory LLC boosted its holdings in Alphabet by 4.8% in the first quarter.
+Steward Partners Investment Advisory LLC now owns 40,211 shares of the information services provider’s stock worth $111,841,000 after purchasing an additional 1,857 shares in the last quarter.
+Landmark Wealth Management LLC bought a new stake in Alphabet in the first quarter worth $312,000.
+Finally, Pittenger & Anderson Inc. boosted its holdings in Alphabet by 2.3% in the first quarter.
+Pittenger & Anderson Inc. now owns 11,591 shares of the information services provider’s stock worth $32,239,000 after purchasing an additional 263 shares in the last quarter.
+41.70% of the stock is owned by institutional investors and hedge funds.

 About Alphabet